ad-si/Rust-Flashcards/cards.md

 ---

-When the `Deref` trait is defined, what is the limit to how many times can `Deref` coersion take place?
+When the `Deref` trait is defined, what is the limit to how many times can `Deref` coercion take place?

 . . .